Uniaxial Magnetic Anisotropy and Type-X/Y Current-Induced Magnetization Switching in Oblique-Angle-Deposited Ta/CoFeB/Pt and W/CoFeB/Pt Heterostructures: METHODS

 \subsubsection{DC planar Hall effect\\}

 The type X configuration has the EA and current along the x-axis while spin polarization $(\bm{\sigma})$ is oriented along the y-axis.
 Due to the symmetry with $\mathrm{EA} \perp \bm{\sigma}$, there is no USMR response to magnetization reversal, which complicates the detection of deterministic CIMS.
 In HM/FM bilayers, three mechanisms give rise to transverse voltages with odd parity with respect to the magnetization orientation along the x-axis: a) field-like (FL) torque and planar Hall effect (PHE); b) damping-like (DL) torque and anomalous Hall effect (AHE); c) Joule heating and anomalous Nernst effect (ANE).
 While the in-plane reorientation due to FL torque is relatively large, the electric response via PHE is small in CoFeB.
 In contrast, the out-of-plane tilt due to the DL torque is small but the AHE response is large.
 Thus, both contributions turn out to be of similar magnitude in typical bi- and trilayer systems\cite{Fan2013,Posti2023,Mihajlovi2016}.

 The ANE contribution depends strongly on the details of the stack and can be the dominant contribution to the odd-parity transverse voltage.
 Similar to the USMR measurements, we record ${\Delta R_{\mathrm{yx}} = R_{\mathrm{yx}}(+I_{\mathrm{sense}})-R_{\mathrm{yx}}(-I_{\mathrm{sense}})}$.
-This ensures that all linear effects are canceled and only the nonlinear SOT and ANE contributions to the transverse electrical response contribute to the signal.
+This ensures that all current-polarity-independent effects are canceled out and only the nonlinear SOT and ANE contributions to the transverse electrical response contribute to the signal\cite{Xue2021}.
 This method resembles a DC version of the harmonic Hall method, which quantifies these three contributions to determine $B_\mathrm{DL}$ and $B_\mathrm{FL}$.
 Consequently, we could also have used second harmonic Hall detection to obtain the same signal.
 For the type XY configuration, we employed the same measurement protocol as for type X switching.